NixOS/rfcs/rfcs/0127-issues-warnings.md

   - One idea I had is to be more verbose on the unstable channels, and then tune down the noise after branch-off.
   - New lints to packages should be introduced gradually, by making them "silent" by default on start and only going to "warn" after most problems in nixpkgs itself are resolved.
 - People have voiced strong negative opinions about the prospect of removing packages from nixpkgs at all, especially when they still *technically* work.
+  - We already do remove packages on a regular basis, so now at least we can properly warn people about it in advance.
   - We do not want to encourage the use of unmaintained software likely to contain security vulnerabilities, and we do not have the bandwidth to maintain packages deprecated by upstream.
 Nothing is lost though, because we have complete binary cache coverage of old nixpkgs versions, providing a comparatively easy way to pin old very package versions.
   - This change is a general improvement in the ecosystem even if we do not end up using it to remove any packages.